Palrajjayaraj/TaxiFleetCommunication/UserGuide/userGuide.md

 ![Login Select Roles Screenshot](login_select_roles.png)

-Choose any User ID from the dropdown menu and click Login to access the User Dashboard for booking a taxi.
+Choose your User ID from the dropdown menu and click Login to access the User Dashboard for booking a taxi.

 ## User Dashboard